All

 Can private sector or for-profit organisations be part of a consortium?

 Yes.
 Commercial organisations, involved within not-for-profit divisions or clearly marked as not-for-profit generating activities, can be part of a consortium.
-With the exception of private universities, for-profit organisations cannot be Lead Organisation of the Consortium.
+With the exception of private universities, for-profit organisations cannot serve as the Lead Organisation, but may participate as a Consortium member.

 2.6